ministryofjustice/opg-lpa/docs/runbooks/performance_platform/performance_platform.md

 * bin/ contains scripts; these will become available without specifying the path after you have installed the project with pip (see **Setup for dev**).
-* perfplatcommon/ contains common code which is shared between logical containers.
+* perfplat/common/ contains common code which is shared between logical containers.
-* perfplatworker/ contains code specific to the worker lambda.
+* perfplat/worker/ contains code specific to the worker lambda.
 * dev-proxy/ contains code specifically for running the proxy (see below).
-* Dockerfile-worker is the dockerfile for the worker lambda, which is deployed as a lambda from a docker image.
+* docker/Dockerfile-worker is the dockerfile for the worker lambda, which is deployed as a lambda from a docker image.
-* Dockerfile-config is the dockerfile which sets up components required in dev, such as the proxy.
+* docker/Dockerfile-config-dev is the dockerfile which creates a container to set up components required in dev, such as the proxy.

 ### Proxy (dev only)